Navigating Market Uncertainty: Why International Equities Deserve a Closer Look

 The case for diversifying beyond U.S. equities is well known, but today, it might be more relevant than ever.
 Consider the historical context:

 Source: Morningstar 12/31/2025.
 Past performance is no guarantee of future results, which will vary.
 It is not possible to invest directly in an index.
-Index performance is for illustrative purposes only and does not represent actual Fund performance.
+Index performance is for illustrative purposes only and does not represent any specific investment.

-In addition to historical precedent, current international equity valuations remain compelling and are stretched well into the opportunistic end of the spectrum.
-Forward P/E ratios and Free Cash Flow Yields indicate that European and Japanese equities, as well as select emerging markets, continue to trade at discounts compared to U.S. equities.
+In addition to historical precedent, current international equity valuations remain compelling and are stretched well into the opportunistic end of the spectrum, even after the outperformance vs. US markets year to date.
+Forward P/E and price to free cash flow ratios indicate that European and Japanese equities, as well as select emerging markets, continue to trade at discounts compared to U.S. equities.

 Final Thoughts